 - About Us

 Frank Smith Horne

 *Frank Horne was born on this date in 1899.
-He was an African American optometrist, administrator and poet.
+He was a Black optometrist, administrator and poet.

 He worked in various administrative capacities for agencies of the U.S. Housing Authority, including the Housing and Home Finance Agency and the Office of Race Relations in Washington, D.C., and in New York City from 1938-1955.
 He married Mercedes Christopher Rector in 1950 and remained in New York working for the New York City Commission on Inter-Group Relations and for the New York City Housing Redevelopment Board.
 Dr. Horne is recognized for his significant contribution of poetry published during the Harlem Renaissance.

 Frank Horne died on September 7, 1974, in New York, NY.